 Read more: How to Make a Drop-Down List Based on Formula in Excel

 5. Hyperlink Drop-Down List to Link a Cell Value

 In this method, we will make a hyperlink drop-down list.
 Let’s learn!

-First, make two new worksheets and name them “Hardware” and “Software”.
-In the “Hardware” sheet, the data is
+Here, we have two worksheets and name them “Hardware” and “Software”.
+One of them got data for “Hardware”.

-Create another worksheet where we will make the hyperlink list.
+- First, create another worksheet where we will make the hyperlink list.
 Make a “Category” column where you will insert the worksheet name that you want to link with the list.
-In the cell “E3” make the drop-down list of “Hardware” and “Software”.
+In the cell “E4” make the drop-down list of “Hardware” and “Software”.

-Select cell “E3” press “CTRL+K” to create a link in this cell.
+- Select cell “E4” and press “CTRL+K” to create a link in this cell.
 In the new window, select “Place in the Document”, click on “Worksheet_Link” and press “OK”.

 - [abs_num], [a1] is ignored